jnyloef/jnyloef.github.io/_pages/about.md

 ## Biography ##

 I was born in Sweden.
-I received a BSc in Engineering Physics and is currently completing a MSc in Mathematics both from KTH Royal Institute of Technology in Stockholm, Sweden, graduating in June 2024.
+I received a BSc in Engineering Physics from KTH Royal Institute of Technology in Stockholm, Sweden and I am currently completing a MSc in Mathematics from KTH, graduating in June 2024.
 During my studies I have completed two research internships: one at KTH under supervision of Prof. [Karl H. Johansson](https://people.kth.se/~kallej/) and one at the University of Michigan supervised by Prof. Necmiye Ozay, which led to two [publications](/publications/).